Estimated reading time: 3 minutes

 How it all began.

 The year was 2002, and the United States rebounded from a slight recession in 2001.
 To help boost the economy and increase business spending, Congress introduced the Job Creation and Worker Assistance Act, which included a new tax incentive called bonus depreciation.
-Small business owners who elected to use it could write off 30% of the cost of certain qualifying assets.
+As reported by Forbes, small business owners elected to use it could write off 30% of the cost of certain qualifying assets¹.
 It was an instant hit with small business owners, and our government took notice and increased the rate to 50% in 2003.

 Over the years, the rules and rates have gone through several changes.
 For example, eligible assets needed to be purchased and placed into business service during specific time frames to be eligible.
-In addition, when new economic stimulus packages were introduced, such as the Protecting Americans from Tax Hikes (PATH) Act or the Tax Cuts and Jobs Act, the percentage rates were revised.
+In addition, the percentage rates were revised when new economic stimulus packages were introduced, such as the Protecting Americans from Tax Hikes (PATH) Act or the Tax Cuts and Jobs Act.

 |Scheduled bonus depreciation rate by year|